 There was a time when I scraped the dirt of the valley with my bare feet to make a home for a small hopeless seed.
 That was then, and then was long ago.
 Now—I water a tree as tall as a mountain.

 My city, Karachi, is simply magical.
 It’s one of the largest, most populated cities in the world and it is the economic hub of Pakistan.
 For a while, my family was right in the thick of it.

-I was the second born of three kids in November 1988.
-My father owned a successful textile firm, we had a well-renowned background, and we were living a luxurious life.
-But sadly, a few years after my youngest sibling was born, father’s business suffered severe losses.
+I came into this world in November 1988, as the second born of three kids.
+My baba (father) owned a successful textile firm, we had a well-renowned background, and we were living a luxurious life.
+But sadly, a few years after my youngest sibling was born, baba's business suffered severe losses.
 It was like whiplash; one day we lived an upper-middle-class life, and the next, we couldn’t even afford milk for tea.